scp-fs2open/wxLauncher/ReadMe.txt

 variables that CMake has found.
 - Set wxWdigets_ROOT_DIR to the root directory of your wxWidgets source directory if it remains NOTFOUND.
-- Set PYTHON_EXECUTABLE to the python that you want to use (it may not show up, if not don't worry about it, it means that it found it)
+- Set PYTHON_EXECUTABLE to the python that you want to use (it may not show up.
+If it doesn't show up, don't worry about it, it means that cmake found it)
 - Check DEVELOPMENT_MODE if you are going to be debugging wxLauncher.
  Make sure that it is unchecked if you plan on distributing the code as with this checked the launcher will only run on the dev machine.
 This option changes where the launcher looks for files to display as the default interface.
-- Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those
-options complied in.
+- Check USE_JOYSTICK, USE_OPENAL, and/or USE_SPEECH if you want those options complied in.
 - If USE_OPENAL is check, OPENAL_INCLUDE_DIR will appear, this
 should be set the include folder in the OpenAL SDK folder.